rybinaanya/O-antigens/README.md

 2. We have designed a unique pipeline for identifying candidate O-antigen operons.
 The key features of our pipeline are: employing several genome annotation tools, additional prediction and validation of operon boundaries, and manual curation and annotation of unknown genes.
 Our pipeline allowed us to detect about 20 O-antigen genes that were not previously described in Providencia and Xenorhabdus species.

-An example of rendering an operon obtained using a custom pipeline
+An example of visualization an operon obtained using a custom script:

 ```python
 from dna_features_viewer import GraphicFeature, GraphicRecord, BiopythonTranslator